Nastel/remoraj/devNotes.md

 These properties should be static as advices intercept methods are static.
 Common properties i.e. "sendStackTrace" is in base advice class, these properties are *not static*.
 State of advice is managed in `AdviceManager` instance.

+## Filters

+One can extend the com.jkoolcloud.remora.AdviceFilter interface to create a filter.

+All fields marked  with @RemoraConfigurable will be filled from properties file.

+For a filter you need to override `matches` method, matches should return true if a filter maches.
+Method `matches` has a property `thiz` with a reference for intercepted object.

+Filter has to modes `INCLUDE` and `EXCLUDE`, each advice calls default filters method `shouldInclude` witch determine, by the mode set, if the intercept should be processed further.

+The `maches()` gets a reference for object intercepted, method and arguments provided.

+The provided filters are:

+ClassFilter - regex class name filter.
+ParameterFilter - gets a field or method result for intercepted classes using reflection, and checks against the provided value.
+...